Originally posted: March 25 2008

 8) FIRST AND SECOND APPEARANCES OF JESUS.
 Jesus then appears first to Mary Magdalene, and then to Mary mother of James, and greets them both, repeating the angels’ commission to them to tell the other disciples.

 9) THIRD APPEARANCE OF JESUS.
 Meanwhile Mary remains standing opposite the tomb.
 This Mary is untitled, and is addressed by Jesus (later) as “woman” — the same way he addressed his mother, the Virgin Mary.
-Therefore this Mary is Mary the mother of Jesus (See Note at the end).
-When she looks inside the tomb, she sees the two angels at the head and the feet where Jesus had lain.
+The reason the Gospel of John does not call Mary here the “mother of Jesus” is that just a few verses earlier Jesus, on the cross, called Mary the mother of John the Apostle, making John take Jesus’ own place as the son of Mary (John 19.
+26f.).
+Therefore this Mary is Mary the original Virgin mother of Jesus (See Note at the end).
+When Mary looks inside the tomb, she sees the two angels at the head and the feet where Jesus had lain.
 They ask her why she is weeping.
 She says, because they have taken away the Lord and she does not know where.
 She then turns and sees Jesus, who she thinks is the gardener.
 She recognizes Him when He says, “Mary”, and holds Him.
 He tells her not to touch Him, as He has not yet ascended to His Father.
 She is told to inform His “brethren” (meaning his foster-brothers, the children of Joseph, that is, James, Jude etc., called the “brethren of the Lord”) that He is raised from the dead.
 He tells her that Mary Magdalene is right now coming to where the disciples are and telling them these things.
 (This last sentence is often missed out of Jesus’ speech, because the original Greek did not include inverted commas to tell where the speech ended.
 Mary the mother of Jesus tells Joseph’s sons, because they are her family, whilst Mary Magdalene tells the disciples.)

 10) Mary Magdalene, commissioned this time, as she has been, by Jesus Himself, tells the disciples that Jesus has risen from the dead and has appeared to her and told her these things.
 They do not believe her.